George Barclay Bruce: Consultancy

 Upon his return to England, Bruce established a consulting engineering practice in Westminster, in 1888 taking Robert White as a partner.
 Developing a considerable worldwide reputation for railway construction, many of his works were undertaken abroad.
 In particular, he continued his close relationship with the Indian railways, acting as a consultant to the South Indian Railway, Great Indian Peninsula Railway and Indian Midland Railway.
 He also worked on several lines in present-day Germany and Russia, amongst them the Tilsit-Insterburg (Kaliningrad Oblast) and Berlin-Görlitz lines (Brandenburg and Saxony).
 Between 1873 and 1876 Bruce constructed a railway and pier at Huelva in Spain to aid the shipping of ore from the Rio Tinto copper mines for the newly formed Rio Tinto Group.
 Other works abroad included the East Argentine Railway and the Buenos Aires Grand National Tramway in Argentina and the Beira Railway in southern Africa.

-Closer to home, Bruce worked with many British railway companies, including works on the Stonehouse and Nailsworth, Kettering, Thrapston and Huntingdon Railway, Whitehaven, Cleator and Egremont and Peterborough, Wisbech and Sutton Bridge railway lines.
+Closer to home, Bruce worked with many British railway companies, including works on the Stonehouse and Nailsworth, Kettering, Thrapston and Huntingdon Railway, Whitehaven, Cleator and Egremont and Peterborough, Wisbeach and Sutton railway lines.
 He was an advocate of the 5 ft 6 in rail gauge, which was popular amongst the British colonies at the time.